 It is the responsibility of the Company's management to prepare consolidated financial statements that are complete and accurate and in accordance with generally accepted accounting principles in the United States ("GAAP") and to establish satisfactory internal control over financial reporting.
 It is the responsibility of the Company's independent auditor to audit the Company's financial statements and the effectiveness of the Company's internal control over financial reporting.
 The Committee's responsibility in this regard is one of oversight and review.
 The Committee does not provide any expert or other special assurance as to such financial statements concerning compliance with laws, regulations or GAAP.

-- The Committee shall be comprised of at least three (3) Board members.
+- The Committee shall be comprised of at least three (3) Board members appointed by the Board.
 No Board member shall serve simultaneously on the Committee and the audit committee of more than two (2) other public companies, unless the Board shall determine that such simultaneous service would not impair the Board member's ability to serve effectively on the Committee.
 Such determination shall be disclosed in the proxy statement.
 Committee members shall serve at the pleasure of the Board and for such term as the Board determines.
-The Board shall designate one Committee member as the Committee's chair.
+The Board shall designate one Committee member as the Committee's chair (the "Chair").

 - Each member of the Committee shall be qualified to serve on the Committee pursuant to the requirements of the New York Stock Exchange ("NYSE"), and any additional requirements that the Board deems appropriate.